-\subsubsection{Victim Round Identification (VRI)}
+\subsection{Victim Round Identification (VRI)}

-As mentioned in section \ref{intro}, LLMs have a tendency to forget specific samples from an individual client's training data as they tend to generalize on the overall data distribution during the training process.
-To better realize this phenomenon, we exploit the exposure metric from \cite{carlini2019secret} and compute the average exposure (EXP) of the global model snapshots with regard to the victim's private data for all rounds of FL.
-As shown in Figure~\ref{fig:exposure_trend}, the value of EXP is higher for the rounds where the victim participated (i.e., victim rounds, marked with blue dots) compared to the other rounds where it did not.
-Furthermore, EXP gradually decreases between two victim rounds, and more obviously, there is a persistent fall in the value of EXP after round 650 since the server did not select the victim in any round afterward (or, the victim may not have participated).
-The significant difference between the EXP values in victim and non-victim rounds emphasizes that \emph{the identification of global model snapshots from victim rounds can add a new dimension to the attacks focusing on the victim's privacy leakage in FL}.
-Hence, to exploit this key observation in our proposed attacks, when we assume the server does not cooperate with the adversary, we devise a mechanism for victim-round identification (VRI).
+As mentioned earlier, the attacker aims to extract some specific sensitive texts that follow certain patterns from the victims' local datasets.
+If multiple clients contain such private data of the attacker's interest, all of them fall victim to the attack.
+The objective of the VRI step is to identify some of the training rounds (not necessarily all) in which such victims participate.
+As mentioned in Section \ref{intro}, LLMs tend to forget specific samples from an individual client's training data as they tend to generalize the overall data distribution during the training process.
+To better realize this phenomenon, we exploit the exposure metric from \cite{carlini2019secret} and compute the average exposure (EXP) of the global model snapshots with regard to some victims' private data for all rounds of FL.
+As shown in Figure~\ref{fig:exposure_trend}, the value of EXP is higher for the rounds where the victim(s) participated (i.e., victim rounds, marked with blue dots) compared to the other rounds where they did not.
+Furthermore, EXP gradually decreases between two victim rounds, and more obviously, there is a persistent fall in the value of EXP after round 650 since the server did not select any victim in any round afterward (or any victim may not have participated).
+Based on our observation of this significant difference between the EXP values in victim and non-victim rounds, we want to deduce the following hypothesis:

+\begin{hypothesis} The likelihood of a federated language model memorizing a sensitive data point in a training round is much higher if the data point is included in that round's training data compared to rounds where the data point is absent. \end{hypothesis}

+Hence the identification of global model snapshots from victim rounds can add a new dimension to the attacks focusing on the victim's privacy leakage in FL.
+To exploit this key observation in our proposed attacks, when we assume the server does not cooperate with the adversary, we devise a mechanism for victim-round identification (VRI).

 The key idea behind our VRI algorithm is to differentiate between the victim and typical (non-victim) rounds' snapshots based on the characteristics of $L_{\star}$.
 Let $G_i$ be the global model snapshot at round $i$.
 We mark it as a victim snapshot $\widehat{G_i}$ if we identify that the victim participated in round $i$.